BogdanManolache/homeRlax/README.md

 Work in progress...

-This is an e-commerce project for a fictional company called "homeRlax".
+This is an e-commerce project for a fictional furniture retailer called "homeRlax".
-Is will be built using Next.js + TypeScript, Sanity.io as a CMS, Stripe for payments, TailwindCSS and Shadcn/ui for styling.
+It is built using Next.js + TypeScript, Sanity.io as a CMS, Stripe for payments, TailwindCSS and Shadcn/ui for styling.
 User authentication will be implemented with Clerk.

 ## On Your Local Machine